Merrimack Warriors men's basketball: The Gallo era

 In 2016, Gallo was hired as head coach at his alma mater, replacing Bert Hammel.
 Gallo led the program to immediate success.
 In his first 3 seasons he led the warriors to the NCAA division II tournament 3 years in a row in 2017 2018 and 2019.
 The warriors would make it to the round of 32 in 2017 and 2018.
-Gallo would also lead the program to their first NE10 title in 19 years during the 2018-19 season beating New Haven 51-46 for the title.
-2019 would be the warriors last ever appearance in the NCAA D2 tournament and they would lose to Dominican (NY) 64-50 in the first round.
+Gallo would also lead the program to their first NE10 title in 19 years during the 2018–19 season beating New Haven 51-46 for the title.
+2019 would be the warriors last ever appearance in the NCAA D2 tournament and they would lose to Dominican (NY) 64–50 in the first round.
 They would finish with 11 total appearances.
 After 35 years in the NE10 In 2019 The warriors jumped to division I. Moving to the NEC In just their second game at the DI level the warriors would shock the world by beating big ten opponent Northwestern 72-62 for their first ever D1 victory.
-From here In just their first season in Division I Gallo would go on to lead Merrimack to a 20-11 overall record and a 14-4 conference record and a Northeast Conference regular season title in 2020, Gallo was named conference coach of the year along with getting a plethora of other coaching awards.
+From here In just their first season in Division I Gallo would go on to lead Merrimack to a 20–11 overall record and a 14–4 conference record and a Northeast Conference regular season title in 2020, Gallo was named conference coach of the year along with getting a plethora of other coaching awards.
 Juvaris Hayes was named the Lefty Driesell Award winner and would be the first player in team history to be named a D1 all American.
 Capping off a historic season.
-During the 2022-23 season the warriors would start out 2-13 overall.
-But they would only lose 3 more games after that finishing the regular season 15-16 overall and 12-4 in conference winning another regular season titles in 2023.
+During the 2022–23 season the warriors would start out 2–13 overall.
+But they would only lose 3 more games after that finishing the regular season 15–16 overall and 12–4 in conference winning another regular season titles in 2023.
 For the first time the warriors were allowed to compete in the NEC tournament.
 As the 1 seed the warriors would beat LIU and Sacred heart to advance to the championship game.
-The Warriors would play FDU in the title game and win a nail biter 67-66 to win their first and only NEC tournament.
+The Warriors would play FDU in the title game and win a nail biter 67–66 to win their first and only NEC tournament.
 But the warriors could not go to the NCAA division I tournament due to NCAA transitional rule.
-Jordan Minor would be named NEC player of the year and the warriors would end the that season on an 11 game win streak which was longest by any team in the country that season.
-The warriors would go 21-12 and 13-3 in conference the next season in 2023-24 and win their third NEC regular season title in just 5 years.
+Jordan Minor would be named NEC player of the year and the warriors would end the that season on an 11-game win streak which was longest by any team in the country that season.
+The warriors would go 21-12 and 13–3 in conference the next season in 2023-24 and win their third NEC regular season title in just 5 years.
 The warriors would also sweep the NEC awards this year as Adam Clark won NEC rookie of the year, Brian Etumnu would be named most improved player and Jordan Derkack would be named defensive of the year and conference MVP.
-Gallo and the warriors would also get back to the NEC championship game in 2024 now eligible for the tournament but would fall to Wagner 54-47.
+Gallo and the warriors would also get back to the NEC championship game in 2024 now eligible for the tournament but would fall to Wagner 54–47.
 This would be the warriors last season in NEC.
 The warriors would end their time in the NEC with an overall record of 82-64 and a dominant conference record 58-28 they never had a losing record in NEC conference play.
 In 2024 Gallo and the warriors would move to the MAAC Conference.
-They would finish in second place in their first year going 18-15 overall and 14-6 in conference before losing to Mount Saint Mary's in the MAAC semifinals 57-55.
+They would finish in second place in their first year going 18–15 overall and 14–6 in conference before losing to Mount Saint Mary's in the MAAC semifinals 57–55.
+During the 2025–26 season the Warriors won a program best 23 games and claimed their first MAAC regular season championship.
+Freshman Kevair Kennedy also became the first player to win both the MAAC Rookie and Player of the year awards.
+They reached the 2026 MAAC men's basketball tournament final however they were defeated by Siena.